jsherling/classic-blog/index.md

 screenplay, or essay.
 Some works have been years or even decades in the making, so we feel honored in being able to present them for you on this blog.

+To make room for these excerpts, and because they're so sublime in their perfection, we have dumped a good amount of our pages that, frankly, weren't up to snuff.
+You can blame the bickering staff: it's our nature.
+About the quality
-Kick back and enjoy!
+writing: kick back and enjoy!

 Yours,

 The Timeless Classics staff